 The first Qid argument metarepresents the appropriate search arrow, similar to the metaSearch command (see Section 17.6.6).
-The second Qid determines whether folding is applied or not, see Section 15.7.
+The second Qid determines whether folding is applied or not, see Section 15.6.2.
 The constant 'none indicates that standard narrowing without any folding is applied, as the vu-narrow command of Section 15.6.
-The constant 'match indicates that folding narrowing is applied, as the fvu-narrow command of Section 15.7.
+The constant 'match indicates that folding narrowing is applied, as the fvu-narrow command of Section 15.6.2.
+The seventh argument provides the options for variant unification, again as in Sections 17.6.9 and 17.6.10.
 For the bounds, the Bound one is the maximum length of the narrowing sequences, whereas the Nat is the chosen solution (in order to provide all solutions in a sequential way, as many metalevel commands in Maude do).
 If there is no solution, the failure constant is returned if no incompleteness situation related to associative unification has been found; otherwise, the failureIncomplete constant is returned.